qbism/super8/README.md

 r_saturation - cvar for map colored lighting intensity.

+Set nativeaspect for all modes (including windowed modes now)

 pixel doubling - for extra chunkiness (and render speed) automatically generate pixel-doubled option for compatible video modes.
 These resolutions are listed with an 'S' in the video mode menu.

 Resolution support up to 4K, but not fully tested.

 cl_beams_quakepositionhack - cvar to turn off automatic centering of lighting bolts.
 For mods that want an off-center bolt effect.

-Improved overlapping transparencies -  It will usually be possible to see translucent water through a translucent window, for example.

-automatic unvised map detection (slightly glitchy) - if water was created opaque (like classic Quake maps) transparency is turned off.
+Automatic unvised map detection thanks to Mark V source.
+If water was created opaque (like classic Quake maps) transparency is turned off.
 BUT to 'fake it', toggle r_novis and sv_novis cvars to 1.

 r_novis - make water and similar textures transparent on old 'unvised' maps.

 sv_novis - don't cull any items serverside.
-Normally the server culls most items that are hidden behind walls.
+Normally the server culls most items that are hidden behind walls or opaque liquids.

-Fixed dedicated server (I hope).

 Add tab-completion to loadpalette and r_palette.